KPourgourides/UAVTrafficPy/README.md

 Transportation Systems research has unlocked a new realm of possibilities which was inaccessible in the past due to limitations posed by traditional sensor-based methods.
-The quick deployment of coordinated, camera-equipped drones above a large traffic network, gives researchers the opportunity to acquire large volumes of traffic data with high spatio-temporal resolution, which greatly benefits data analysis. `UAV-Traffic-Tool` is an open-source Python-based software dedicated to detailed and scientific analysis and visulization of drone-based traffic data, especially regarding signalized intersections in urban networks.
+The quick deployment of coordinated, camera-equipped drones above a large traffic network, gives researchers the opportunity to acquire large volumes of traffic data with high spatio-temporal resolution, which greatly benefits data analysis. `UAV-Traffic-Tool` is an open-source Python-based software dedicated to detailed scientific analysis and visulization of drone-based traffic data, especially regarding signalized intersections in urban networks.

 # How to use UAV-traffic-tool for intersections